rooshenas/ebr_mt/README.md

 We have introduced two types of Energy Based Reranking models (Marginal EBMs and Joint-EBMs)

-code includes following steps-
+In order to train the model, following instructions are necessary:

-1. Data downloadng+preprocessing
+1. Download the data and preprocess using fairseq format.

-2. Transformer training
+2. Set up a base-NMT (in our case, it is a transformer) train the base-NMT with the preprocessed dataset.

-3. sample generation from transformer
+3. Use the trained NMT for sample generation.
+(100 samples in our case)

-4. make data ready for EBR input
+4. prepare the data suitable as input to the ebr.
+This requires the source, target, samples and bleu score of the samples.

-5. Train the model
+5. Train the EBR model.
+This requies the BERT model as energy score generator along with the prepared samples from the last section.

-run the run.sh file under src folder to execute all the above mentioned process
+(run the run.sh file under src folder to execute all the above mentioned process)

 **P.S.**- For conditional ebr a finetuned multibert with the corresponding language pair is required.